 I have always tutored my siblings and my friends, but in 2012 I began tutoring professionally.
 My teaching style includes using lots of visual aids to make the concept easier to grasp and ensures that all my students understand the concept instead of memorizing the subject.
 My expertise lies in teaching math and biology.
 I am currently in my third-year of dental school and will graduate as a dentist in 2017.
 My undergraduate degree focused on human biology.

-University of California-San Diego - BS, General Biology
+Undergraduate Degree: University of California-San Diego - Bachelor of Science, General Biology

-Western University of Health Sciences - DMD, Doctor of Dental Medicine
+Graduate Degree: Western University of Health Sciences - Doctor of Medical Dentistry, Doctor of Dental Medicine